-Super Bowl Sunday is February 3rd & you don’t want to fumble if you’re hosting a neighborhood, family and/or friends Big Game bash.
+Super Bowl Sunday is February 2nd this year & you don’t want to fumble if you’re hosting a neighborhood, family and/or friends Big Game bash.
 Is it for football fans only?
 Couples?
 Families with kids?
 An all day event or just a viewing party?
 Follow our tips & tricks to plan the ultimate party that your guests will still be talking about next August during the preseason.

 Make a plan: